dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/dceframe.md

 * pixelFormat: `string`

   The pixel format of the image data.
+The value is limited to "rgba" (default), "rbga", "grba", "gbra", "brga", "bgra", "grey" or "grey32".

 * stride: `number`